 Oldham fans stage pitch invasion as former Premier League side brace for non-league football

+Oldham fans stage pitch invasion as former Premier League side suffer relegation to non-league football

-Irate fans of Oldham Athletic showed their anger with a late pitch invasion as the Latics stuttered towards a defeat that will seal their historic relegation to the National League.
+Irate fans of Oldham Athletic showed their anger with a late pitch invasion as the Latics stuttered towards a defeat that sealed their historic relegation to the National League.

-The club were trailing 2-1 to Salford City when the match was abandoned in the 79th minute, a result that would end their chances of escaping the drop in League Two with two games still to play of the 2021-22 season.
+The club were trailing 2-1 to Salford City when the match was abandoned in the 79th minute, a result that was confirmed behind closed doors later on Saturday to seal their fate.

 Editors' Picks